dtiesling/flask-muck/docs/docs/nesting_apis.md

 | /api/parents/<ID\>/children/<ID\>/ | DELETE | Delete a child                            |

 !!!
 Tip
-    Nesting APIs works recursively so you don't have to stop at one level of nesting.
+    Nesting APIs works recursively, allowing for multiple levels of nesting.

 !!!
 Warning
-    If your models are not using standard integer or UUID primary keys nested APIs may not work correctly.
+    Nested APIs may not function correctly if your models do not use standard integer or UUID primary keys.

 ## Usage Example

 !!! note
-    This example expands on the example in the [quickstart](quickstart.md).
-If you have not read through the [quickstart](quickstart.md) this will make more sense if you do.
+    This example builds upon the [quickstart](quickstart.md) example.
+It will be more comprehensible if you have read through the [quickstart](quickstart.md).

-Let's say that we wanted to add a nested endpoint to our teacher detail endpoint from the quickstart that would allow us to work with all of a teacher's students.
+Suppose you want to add a nested endpoint to the teacher detail endpoint from the quickstart, allowing you to manage all of a teacher's students.

-Below are the models, schemas and views we would need.
+Below are the necessary models, schemas, and views:

 ```python title="myapp/models.py"
 from myapp import db